I currently have 12 employees. I have had to hire a total of 18 employees in this current business and many many more in past ventures and jobs.

 If your pay sucks, your benefits are not existent, and the work environment is not inviting you cannot get good applicants.

 We try to pay more than any other company would.
-We allow everyone to work from home.
+We allow most employees to work from home.
 We don't regulate vacation days or time off.
 It may not be like working for Google but about half of our employees have taken pay cuts to work for us because of the value of the opportunity.

 Ask/Require Cover Letter